 Ring slings are a versatile way of keeping baby close and leaving your hands free to do other things.

-My personal favorite is the Pura Vida luxury ring sling.
+Our top pick as the best ring sling is the Nalakai luxury ring sling.
 Designed by a mom for other moms, the natural bamboo and linen keep both you and baby cool and comfortable.
 It has aluminum rings for safety and is suitable for babies and toddlers.

 It is long enough to fit all shapes and sizes and can be used by dads as well.
 I also like that it has a lifetime guarantee and the company donates part of its proceeds to charity.